Today, I’m excited to share with you some data:

 Top 100 YouTube search queries in the World

-It looks like it’s not just the US that has an unhealthy obsession with the song Despacito, with monthly searches topping 79M worldwide!
+It looks like it’s not just the US that has an unhealthy obsession with the song Old Town Road, as monthly searches top 10M worldwide!

-That’s over 30 searches per SECOND on average.
+That’s just shy of four searches per SECOND on average.

 So compared to the US, it seems that the rest of the World uses YouTube far more for music.

-What else are they listening to?
+What are they listening to besides Bieber?
 Ed Sheeran, Bruno Mars, Coldplay, and of course, South Korean boy band BTS.

 Not heard of BTS?
 Get listening. 😉

 There are also far fewer “branded” searches (i.e., for YouTube personalities) Worldwide.
-Only one of the top 10 searches is branded, which is quite a contrast to the US where over half the top 10 searches are.
+Only two of the top 10 searches are branded, which is quite a contrast to the US where half the top 10 searches are.

-Not familiar with ASMR videos?
+Not familiar with ASMR videos either?
 You’re in for a treat… #DontJudge

 And how about this: